flaviovdf/tag_assess/README.rst

 Another option is to use the very good Enthought Canopy python distribution (free for academics).
 It is a pre-built python with numpy and scipy (plus lots of other goodies) out of the box.

-* Download and install canopy.
+* Download and install Canopy.
 See https://www.enthought.com/
-* After installing Canopy activate the virtualenv (or you can at install choose for it to be activated always)
+* After installing Canopy activate the virtualenv (at install time you can choose for it to be activated always)

 ::

 $ source ~/Enthought/Canopy_64bit/System/bin/activate

-* PROTIP: The cython in canopy package manager is old.
+* PROTIP: The cython in Canopy package manager is old.
 I recommend using  easy_install or pip to install new versions.

-* Install cython on canopy. pip does not play nice with Canopy, so use easy_install.
-Basically the same thing.
+  Since pip does not play well with Canopy, use easy_install.

+* Install cython on Canopy

 ::